storj/design-docs/satellite/admin-back-office-v1.md

 The structured data will be stored in JSON format because it's simpler to unmarshall it for sending it through the API to the clients.

-The update operation is needed because when an operation is caused by another one, we have to perform first the ones they are caused, then the one that causes the others, and finally update the ones caused with the ID of the one that caused them.
+The update statement is needed because some operations need to perform and complete other sub-operations before they can complete.
+The parent operation is executed after all the children operation complete, hence the children operation are inserted without a `caused_by` value (which is the ID of the parent operation).
+The `caused_by` column is set on the children operations when the parent operation completes, through the update statement.
+An example is when we want to delete an account, first we have to delete all its projects and finally the account.

 ##### Authentication / Authorization